 Daniel ‘Sitaram Das’ Shankin is the founder of Mt.
 Tam Psychedelic Integration, an organization serving individuals who are exploring their consciousness for transformational evolution within a supportive community.
 He offers one of one integration coaching, and his clients describe his work as as profound yet casual, both humorous and reverent.

-After a profound and intense awakening experience in 1998, Daniel dove deep into his yoga and meditation practice to stabilize his realization in his body and the world.
+After a deep and intense awakening experience in 1998, Daniel dove deep into his yoga and meditation practice to stabilize his realization in his body and the world.
 He began teaching in 2002, and took over leadership of his neighborhood yoga studio in 2004.
-He’s directed several teacher training programs and taught on the faculty of even more.
-Once, he taught vedic mythology at an online wiccan theological seminary in second life.
-Daniel ‘Sitaram Das’ Shankin has dedicated his life to the cultivation of clarity, resilience, and heart.
-With the recognition that our true nature is vast and generous, wise, he strives to serve his clients in finding their own innate goodness and boundless strength.
-He currently offers leadership coaching with a heavy emphasis on mindfulness and somatics, and is based in Marin County.
-You can visit his website and learn more about coaching opportunities at sitaramdas.com.
+As a yoga and meditation teacher for over 20 years, Daniel has dedicated his life to the cultivation of clarity, resilience, and heart.
+He uses tools from a wide variety of traditions to help his clients to develop powerful personal practices for psychedelic preparation and integration.
+You can visit him at www.tamintegration.com.